QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Business cycles are fluctuations in economic activity over time.

-The include expansions (also called booms) and contractions (also called recessions).
+These include expansions (also called booms) and contractions (also called recessions).

 For our study, we will use economic indicators from the [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api) and [FRED](https://fred.stlouisfed.org/).